CheeseTheWheeze/Grappling-Skeleton-overlay/README.md

 `FightAI/runtime/python/python.exe`.

-If that runtime is not present, `FightAI.cmd` will automatically download the Python embeddable runtime into `FightAI/runtime/python` and configure it for the app.
-If you want to skip the download, you can also provide your own embedded runtime in that path.
+If that runtime is not present, `FightAI.cmd` will automatically download the Python embeddable runtime into `FightAI/runtime/python`, then extract the Tkinter GUI components from the standard installer so the launcher can open.
+If you want to skip the download, you can also provide your own embedded runtime (including Tkinter) in that path.

 If neither the embedded runtime nor a system Python is available, install Python 3.10+ and ensure it is on `PATH`.